namuan/http-rider/README.md

 $ make run
 ```

-You can just run `make` to display list of available commands.
+You can run `make help` or just `make` to display list of available commands.